Kofi Annan speaks for Dick Durbin and the Democrat Party.

 She knows what this is all about.

-She should be able to defend herself, but she's not even half she didn't even have to defend herself.
+She should be able to defend herself, but she's not even half, she didn't even have to defend herself.

 She's got the whole mainstream press apparatus out there circling the wagons around her and making sure that she didn't even get touched, not even asking her for a comment about it.

-Imagine, imagine if Gary Aldrich's book came out now.
+Imagine if Gary Aldrich's book came out now.

-But there's and here's here's an FBI agent.
+But there's, and here's an FBI agent.

-Hello, Mark Felt, Gary Aldrich working in the White House.
+Hello, Mark Felt, Gary Aldrich, working in the White House.

 Here's what I saw going on in there with Bill Clinton.

-Shh, the clause came out.
+The clause came out.

 And Gary Aldrich had to be destroyed and discredited as an FBI agent.